Search and Rescue Canada

 Furthermore, SRR commanders can task additional CAF naval or air resources and CCG resources to respond to SAR missions within their regions.
 SAR coordinators may call upon any asset having a capacity to assist in any given situation and will use any resource at their disposal to render assistance to those in need as quickly as possible.
 If more SAR assets are required to support a particular mission, Commander CJOC can task all available CAF resources from anywhere in Canada.

 CAF SAR is involved in the coordination of roughly 10,000 aeronautical and maritime incidents annually, tasking military aircraft in over 1,000 cases.
-Historically, these actions have provided assistance to more than 20,000 persons and regularly help save approximately 1,200 Canadian lives each year.

 The Canadian federal area of responsibility (AOR) is defined both under International Civil Aviation Organization agreements for aeronautical SAR and International Maritime Organisation agreements for maritime SAR.
 This AOR extends over 18 million square kilometres of land and sea – an area one-and-a-half times that of Canada’s landmass.